Apoll011/Alex/to-do.md

 - [x] Change how are you sure and repeat by  intead of re running the skill use the last sentence speak
 - [x] Added event scheduler in a file for hard saving so its persist on mutiple coses and opens
 - [ ] Add support for programing skills.
 And jellyfin related skills
+- [ ] Add full PT support
+- [ ] Refactor / Fix/ Improve all the security code
+- [ ] Add tests to all the modules